-The EHG is applicable for couples or families earning $9,000 or less per month and the total amount of the grant is inversely proportional to your household income, with a range of $5,000 to a maximum of $80,000.
-For singles aged 35 who are buying a resale HDB flat, your income requirement is naturally halved as is the amount that you will be granted.
+The EHG is applicable for couples or families earning S$9,000 or less per month.
+The total amount of the grant is inversely proportional to your household income, with a range of S$5,000 to a maximum of S$80,000.

-The Family Grant, if for first-time couples/families with a combined income ceiling of $14,000 (if you are applying together with more family members, like your parents, the income ceiling is raised to $21,000).
-The amount you can receive is up to $50,000.
+The Family Grant, if for first-time couples/families with a combined income ceiling of S$14,000.
+If you’re applying together with more family members, like your parents, the income ceiling is raised to S$21,000.
+The amount you can receive is up to S$50,000.

-Finally, the PHG gives a maximum of $30,000 for HDB resale flat buyers who want to live with their parents.
+Finally, the PHG gives a maximum of S$30,000 for HDB resale flat buyers who want to live with their parents.
 The amount is adjusted for those who choose to stay within 4km of their parents as an alternative.
 There’s no income ceiling for the PHG.

 Some quick considerations when going through the full list of CPF housing grants:

 Are you a Singapore Citizen or applying with a Singapore Citizen?
-If not, you are ineligible for the grants listed above.
+If not, you’re ineligible for the grants listed above.

 Are you a first-time applicant and/or applying with a first-time applicant?
-If not, you are ineligible for the grants listed above.
+If not, you’re ineligible for the grants listed above.

 What is your relationship status?
-Single applicants are only eligble for half the grant amounts.
+Single applicants are only eligible for half the grant amounts.

-These are some of the factors of consideration that will direct you to the applicable grant.
+These are some factors of consideration that will direct you to the applicable grant.

 How do I go about getting a housing loan?

-Housing Loan via HDB: While going through the HDB Resale Portal process, you will be guided through the application for your HDB Loan Eligibility (HLE) letter.
-The HLE letter doesn’t bound you to an HDB loan, it is only the first step to getting a loan, but it should be obtained before you sign the Option to Purchase,
+Housing Loan via HDB: While going through the HDB Resale Portal process, you’ll be guided through the application for your HDB Loan Eligibility (HLE) letter.
+The HLE letter doesn’t bind you to an HDB loan, it’s only the first step to getting a loan but it should be obtained before you sign the Option to Purchase,

-Bank Loan: You must obtain an Approval in Principle (AIP) in order to prepare your downpayment amount for the bank loan.
+Bank Loan: You must obtain an In-Principle Approval first to prepare your downpayment amount for the bank loan.

 Step 3: Choosing your HDB resale flat